madscatt/sasmol/README.md

 ## SASMOL
 ## ======

-Library to create and manipulate molecular objects
+Library for defining molecular objects to create simulation and analysis programs

 To install: